Integrated Team Care (ITC)

 Indigenous Health Project Officer

-Our Indigenous Health Project Officer and ITC team leader supports the care coordinators and outreach worker, as well as providing a focus on indigenous health issues at the local level.
+Our Indigenous Health Project Officer supports the care coordinators and outreach worker, as well as providing a focus on indigenous health issues at the local level.
 Responsibilities include the development and implementation of strategies to:

 - Improve access to mainstream primary care for ATSI people

 - Increase uptake of Indigenous specific MBS items including Indigenous health checks and follow up items

 - Assist with self-identification of Indigenous Australians to mainstream primary care services

 - Improve the capacity of mainstream primary care providers to deliver culturally sensitive primary care services to ATSI people